moniquedesalvo/Recipe-Calculator/README.md

 Under construction:
 I have a lot of refactoring to do!
 I'm also planning to add much more functionality and fix issues.
 For now it just cuts ingredients of a recipe in half but returns everything as fractions (metric should return floats).

-To use, create a file called recipe.txt in the same folder as this file is saved.
+To use, create a file called recipe.txt in the same folder as mealshrinker.py and termcolor.py are saved.
 Add your ingredients and save.
 Run in Terminal.

 Note: Some values should not be changed, i.e.: "1 inch filets" should not be changed to "1/2 inch filets" when a recipe is halved.